 # mv $JAVA_HOME/jre/lib/ext/javax.mail-1.5.2.jar $JAVA_HOME/jre/lib/ext/javax.mail.jar

-We are ready to go with installation of OpenGTS Tracking System.
-We will be using the curl command to get the latest available package of OpenGTS from this LINK by using the below command.
+We are ready to go with the installation of the OpenGTS Tracking System.
+We will be using the curl command to get the latest available package of OpenGTS.

 # curl -L http://sourceforge.net/projects/opengts/files/server-base/2.6.0/OpenGTS_2.6.0.zip > OpenGTS_2.6.0.zip